rewthex/git_calisthenics/README.txt

 Who's there?
 Git.

 Git this joke over with.
+Yo!